Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Display 3D labels in scene/README.md

 ## Use case

 Labeling features is useful to visually display information or attributes on a scene.
-For example, city officials or maintenence crews may want to show installation dates on a gas network.
+For example, city officials or maintenance crews may want to show installation dates of features of a gas network.

 ## How to use the sample

 Pan and zoom to explore the scene.
-Notice the labels on the 3D gas network.
+Notice the labels showing installation dates of features in the 3D gas network.

 ## How it works